Neomanex Logo

 HIPAA Security Rule 2026

-Final rule publication expected by late 2026.
+Final rule expected by late 2026.
 Encryption, MFA, and network segmentation become mandatory (no longer "addressable").

 February 16, 2026: NPP update deadline